sudheerj/reactjs-interview-questions/README.md

 218. ### How to pass numbers to React component?

-     You should be passing the numbers via curly braces({}) where as strings inn quotes
+     You should be passing the numbers via curly braces({}) where as strings in quotes

      ```jsx
         React.render(<User age={30} department={"IT"} />, document.getElementById('container'));